OpenSourceKyle/OpenSourceKyle.github.io/content/drafts-pages/needs_polish/self-authoring.md

 {{< details summary="Description and background" >}}

-Though Sigmund Freud likely created a version of **Self-authoring**, Jordan Peterson seem to have popularized it (more recently).
-Regardless of the original creator, the exercise serves a great purpose of internal reflection, which was my purpose for starting this.
+Though Sigmund Freud likely created a version of **Self-authoring**, Jordan Peterson seem to have popularized the idea of it more recently.
+The exercise serves a great purpose of internal reflection, which was my purpose for starting this.

+# Details

+General idea of the exercise:

 * https://en.wikipedia.org/wiki/Self-authorship

-Reviews (& breakdowns of the format and prompts):
+Various reviews and breakdowns of the format and prompts.
+I mostly used these to assess whether it was worth my time to complete this exercise and to figure out the questions.

 * https://lanegoodwin.com/self-authoring-review-jordan-peterson/
 * https://andreian.com/self-authoring/